-Families can monitor their student's grades and attendance in real time, throughout the year with a Parent Portal Account.
+Families can monitor their student's grades and attendance in real time with a Parent Portal Account.
 Parent Portal accounts can only be obtained by requesting it from the school's Communication Coordinator.
 A letter with the necessary instructions for creating an account will be provided at that time.
 Families with multiple students can set up their accounts to view all of their students with one log-in.
-If you already have Parent Portal access, you can continue to use the access for the 21-22 school year.
+If you already have Parent Portal access, it will continue as long as you have a student enrolled at Anchorage Public School.